MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-1801.md

       ![Screenshot showing how to add volume.](../dpm/media/upgrade-to-dpm-2016/dpm-2016-add-volume.png)

 If you want to add a disk, it must belong to a protection group with legacy storage.
 Those disks can only be used for those protection groups.
 If the DPM server doesn't have sources with legacy protection, the disk won't appear.
-See the article, [Adding disks to increase legacy storage](#adding-disks-to-increase-legacy-storage), for more information on adding disks.
+For more information on adding disks, see the article [Adding disks to increase legacy storage](#adding-disks-to-increase-legacy-storage).
 You can't give disks a friendly name.

 ### Assign Workloads to Volumes